newnonsick/Nutritional-Information-BE/README.md

 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```

-The API documentation will be available at `http://127.0.0.1:8000/documentation`.
+The API documentation will be available at `http://localhost:8000/documentation`.

 ## API Endpoints

+For a detailed list of API endpoints and their usage, please refer to the [API Documentation](http://localhost:8000/documentation).

 ### Analyze Food Image